elyra-ai/elyra/README.md

 #### Using Docker

-You can also try Elyra by running one of the docker images from [Docker Hub](https://hub.docker.com/r/elyra/elyra/tags):
+You can also try Elyra by running one of the container images from [Docker Hub](https://hub.docker.com/r/elyra/elyra/tags) or [quay.io](https://quay.io/repository/elyra/elyra?tab=tags):
 - `elyra/elyra:latest` has the latest released version installed.
 - `elyra/elyra:x.y.z` has a specific version installed.
-- `elyra/elyra:dev` is automatically re-built each time a change is committed to the main branch.

-The command below starts the most recent development build in a clean environment:
+The command below starts the most recent official release in a clean environment:

 ```
-docker run -it -p 8888:8888 elyra/elyra:dev jupyter lab --debug
+docker run -it -p 8888:8888 elyra/elyra:latest jupyter lab --debug
 ```

 To make a local directory containing your Notebooks (e.g. ${HOME}/opensource/jupyter-notebooks/) available in your docker container, you can use a mount command similar to the following:

 ```
-docker run -it -p 8888:8888 -v ${HOME}/opensource/jupyter-notebooks/:/home/jovyan/work -w /home/jovyan/work elyra/elyra:dev jupyter lab --debug
+docker run -it -p 8888:8888 -v ${HOME}/opensource/jupyter-notebooks/:/home/jovyan/work -w /home/jovyan/work elyra/elyra:latest jupyter lab --debug
 ```

 These should produce output similar to that below, where you can then find the URL to be used to access Elyra in your local browser.

 ```
     To access the notebook, open this file in a browser: